-Westmont- Council Vice President Thomas C. Gramling, Sr., of Westmont Borough, Cambria County, was elected by the membership of the Pennsylvania State Association of Boroughs (PSAB) to serve as the 1st Vice President.
-Gramling is a 35-year resident of Westmont Borough, and assumes the officer position effective June 1.
+Westmont- Council President Pro Tempore Thomas C. Gramling, Sr., of Westmont Borough, Cambria County, was elected by the membership of the Pennsylvania State Association of Boroughs (PSAB) to serve as President.
+Gramling is a 36-year resident of Westmont Borough.

 Gramling is a member of the PSAB Board of Directors and its Resolutions and Policy Committee.
 He received a Certified Borough Officials (CBO) designation, which is a voluntary professional development achievement program, in 2002.
 He is the PSAB representative on the PA One Call Board of Directors and is the Immediate Past President of the PA Borough Councils Association.
 Gramling previously served on the Borough Code Revision Committee.